rust-lang/book/src/ch16-01-threads.md

 ### Using `move` Closures with Threads

-The `move` closure is often used alongside `thread::spawn` because it allows you to use data from one thread in another thread.

-In Chapter 13, we mentioned we can use the `move` keyword before the parameter list of a closure to force the closure to take ownership of the values it uses in the environment.
-This technique is especially useful when creating new threads in order to transfer ownership of values from one thread to another.
+The `move` keyword is often used with closures passed to `thread::spawn` because the closure will then take ownership of the values it uses from the environment, thus transferring ownership of those values from one thread to another.
+In the [“Capturing the Environment with Closures”][capture]<!-- ignore --> section of Chapter 13, we discussed `move` in the context of closures.
+Now, we’ll concentrate more on the interaction between `move` and `thread::spawn`

 Notice in Listing 16-1 that the closure we pass to `thread::spawn` takes no
 arguments: we’re not using any data from the main thread in the spawned